NewEnglandTravelPlanner.com Logo

 Concord

-Beautiful, historic Concord takes pride as the place where the American Revolution began, but it's also a popular destination for those wanting to get out of Boston for a day of walking, biking, swimming (at Walden Pond) or shopping.
-You can go by Commuter Rail train or car, or if you're a great rider, by bike.
+Beautiful, historic Concord boasts the first American victory in the Revolutionary War, and the houses and graves of Ralph Waldo Emerson, Henry David Thoreau, Louisa May Alcott, and Daniel Chester French, but it's also a popular destination for those wanting to get out of Boston for a day of walking, biking, or swimming (at Walden Pond).
+You can go by car, Commuter Rail train from North Station, bike, or bike-and-train.
 More...

 Plymouth

-Famous because of a small boulder.
-Visitors come to Plymouth Rock because Plymouth, as the landing place of the Pilgrims on the Mayflower, is a symbol for the ideal of religious freedom and the quest for a better life.
+Famous because of more than just a small boulder, visitors come to Plymouth Rock because Plymouth, as the landing place of the Pilgrims on the Mayflower, is a symbol for the ideal of religious freedom and the quest for a better life.
 More...

 Cape Cod